 He had been to the Arctic almost thirty years before, on Parry's third expedition that resulted in the loss of H.M.S.
 Fury; he was now too old and heavy to lead searches, so his role had to be organizational (Williams-Labyrinth, p.
 287).

 Austin and Erasmus Ommaney of Assistance were the first to find any traces of the Franklin expedition, in the form of discarded supplies on Devon Island, and later three graves and other artifacts on the peninsula known as Beechey Island (Berton, p.
 180).
+(The three graves were later excavated and autopsied, to much publicity; James Taylor actually wrote a song about the corpse of one of the men, John Torrington; Potter, p.
+13.)
 But they did not learn the expedition's fate (and met public scorn on their return home in 1851).
 Having concluded that Franklin could not be west of Lancaster Sound, and could not have turned south because Peel Sound was blocked, they turned north into Jones Sound, where Franklin never ventured (Savours, p.
 211)